neural-imagery/.github/profile/README.md

 # Neural Imagery
 Visit [neuralimagery.com](https://neuralimagery.com) to see an overview of our mission and our house.
 The goal is to stream visual imagination from your brain.

 The house is currently ongoing!
-Message us if you'd like to attend our demo day in mid to end September in Cambridge, MA.
+Message us if you'd like to attend our demo day September 23/24 evening in Cambridge, MA.

 ## Repo Breakdown